sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Fire Insights allows creating of the Dashboard.

-You can create new datasets using JDBC data type from MYSQL DB using connection & then uses the datasets in creating charts & dashboards.
+You can create new datasets using JDBC data type from MySQL DB using connection & then uses the datasets in creating charts & dashboards.

 Creating Dashboard
 --------------------